cosmos/cosmos-sdk/x/staking/README.md

 To prevent the spam:

 * There will only limited number of rotations can be done within unbonding period of time.
-* And significant amount of fee will be deducted for rotating the keys.
+* A non-negligible fee will be deducted for rotating a consensus key.

 Formula to calculate the fees to rotate the key is: